trilitech/tezos-developer-docs/docs/unity/calling-contracts.md

 To call a contract, make sure that you are connected to a Beacon wallet.
 Then create an `OperationRequest` object with that information and pass it to the `TezosAPI.RequestOperation()` method.
+To get the result of the operation, you can await the return value of the `TezosAPI.RequestOperation()` method or use the `TezosAPI.OperationResulted` event.

 For example, this code calls a contract and passes the parameter `5` to its `increment` entrypoint.
 When the transaction completes successfully, it logs the hash of the transaction.
 You can use this hash to look up information about the transaction in a [block explorer](/developing/information/block-explorers).